-Today, over half of internet traffic is mobile.
+Today, over half of the internet traffic is mobile.
 This has been a huge transformation in how people surf the web.
 Websites that were designed with desktop and laptop computer use in mind aren’t necessarily easy to browse with a smartphone or tablet.
 If you want to produce sales from mobile users, you will have to integrate mobile optimization into your website’s design.
-Many companies, for example, have a separate web design that launches specifically for mobile users so they can easily navigate through the content on a smaller touch screen.
+Many companies, for example, have a separate web design that launches specifically for mobile users so they can easily navigate through the content on a smaller touchscreen.

 5. How Will You Monitor Your Website’s Success?

 In order for a commercial website to be effective, you need to have the ability to track its success.
 You need to have a platform that can allow you to view and analyze statistics related to your website.
-This should include things like the number of web page views, what links fed traffic to your website, how much time visitors spent on the website and how many of your them actually went on to purchase products or click on ad links.
+This should include things like the number of web page views, what links feed traffic to your website, how much time visitors spent on the website and how many of them actually went on to purchase products or click on ad links.